 Note: This blog post is from 2009.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Did you realize that you can browse web services in CFBuilder (just like you could in Dreamweaver or the Adobe ColdFusion 8 Extensions for Eclipse), seeing all the methods, their args, etc.?
+And I may revise the content as necessary.Did you realize that you can browse web services in CFBuilder (just like you could in Dreamweaver or the Adobe ColdFusion 8 Extensions for Eclipse), seeing all the methods, their args, etc.?
 I'll show you how, but I'll also warn of a bug you may hit in the beta, and give a simple solution.

 This is another in a series of tips I want to start share for those working with CFBuilder.
 While oriented mostly to those who had not used (or stuck with) CFEclipse before, this one may surprise even folks who had used it.

 Just as with the older Adobe Eclipse extensions for CF8, the ability to browse web services in CFBuilder is in the same Services Browser interface that one can use to look at CFCs.